 unit trust distribution (UTD), the date the investor was entitled to the income.

+For 2016 financial year only, where multiple exploration credits are distributed to the investment account during the financial year, aggregate these payments and report as one payment with the Date of payment field set to 30062016

 Where multiple interest payments are paid or credited to the investment account during the financial year, aggregate these payments and report as one payment with the Date of payment field set to 3006CCYY, except where the investment body is reporting in accordance with a SAP.

 Where a unit trust makes four quarterly distributions (September, December, March and June) during the financial year, aggregate the four amounts to which the investor is entitled at 30 June and report in one record with the Date of payment field set to 3006CCYY, even though the June distribution may not actually be sent to the investor until sometime in the next financial year.